-Melissa Quinn is senior news reporter for The Daily Signal, where she covers health care, economic issues, and overcriminalization.
+Melissa Quinn was senior news reporter for The Daily Signal, where she covered health care, economic issues, and overcriminalization.

-Quinn has written extensively on the Affordable Care Act, the Export-Import Bank, civil asset forfeiture and leadership struggles in Congress.
+Quinn wrote extensively on the Affordable Care Act, the Export-Import Bank, civil asset forfeiture and leadership struggles in Congress.

 She was part of the original news team of The Daily Signal, joining the multimedia news organization of The Heritage Foundation as a reporter for the launch in June 2014.
 She was named senior news reporter in March 2016.

 Her reporting inside and outside Washington has led her to interview prominent policy experts and public officials from Sen. Ted Cruz, R-Texas, to House Republican Conference Chairwoman Cathy McMorris Rodgers, as well as everyday heroes in Ferguson, Mo., and Fairmont, N.C.

 Quinn began her journalism career at the Alexandria Times, a hyperlocal newspaper in Alexandria, Va., where she worked as a general assignment reporter.
 While there, she covered the school board, city council, crime, business, and sports.

 In 2012, she won a Virginia Press Association award for breaking news coverage.